cnsuhao/Clarity/README.md

 Besides being a syntactically different C environment, Clarity has a different approach to looping and branching, forcing the program to be more divided into blocks.
-It also has a small runtime, adding features such as array handling, event handling etc.
+It also has a small runtime, adding features such as array handling, event handling, interrupt handling etc.
-Clarity converts into C-code, and is fully compatible with C.
-C can call Clarity functions, and Clarity can call C functions.

 # Tables
 The Clarity syntax consists of a set of "tables", either